cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ### Example Implementation

 An example blockchain `B` runs on a single operator consensus algorithm, called `Op`.
 If a block is signed by the operator, then it is valid.
-The operator signing key can be changed while the chain is running.
-In that case, the new header stores updated pubkey.
+The operator signing key can be changed whil the chain is running.
+In that case, the new header stores the updated pubkey.

 `H` contains `LogStore`, which is a list with type of `[bytes]`.
 The whole state is serialized and stored as `AccumulatorRoot`.